sundeepbassi/quizzy-movies/README.md

   - When I resubmitted the validation check for the script file in JShint it came back with no errors or warnings.

-  - On the 21st of September whilst going through the website with my mentor we noticed that the headerText and and the greetingInput were being displayed if the user had not entered a name into the input box.
+  - On the 21st of September whilst going through the website with my mentor we noticed that the headerText and the greetingInput were being displayed even if the user had not entered a name into the input box.

   - This caused an overlap that did not look good.